secarrel/This_is_key/README.md

 I tested the game in a variety of browsers.
 See my notes in my [compatability table](documentation/readme_images/compatable.png)

+This compatability test was done on my desktop, but i found when using the app on my phone the speech synthesis didn't work.

 - #### Chrome

     - See [video of chrome compatability test](documentation/readme_images/chrome_compatability.mp4)